zachleat/zachleat.com/web/_posts/2016-07-12-comprehensive-fontloading.md

 * Very Simple: Only a single CSS descriptor added to your `@font-face` block.
 * Good rendering performance: if this approach had ubiquitous browser support, this would give us FOUT without any JavaScript.
 A CSS-only approach would be ideal.
 * Super future friendly: is orthogonal to web font formats.
 No other changes are required if you add new formats to your stack.
 * Very robust: a FOUT approach will show your fallback text in supported browsers even if the web font request hangs.
-Even better—you’re web fonts are not dependent on a JavaScript polyfill—which means if the JavaScript fails, users are still eligible for the web fonts.
+Even better—your web fonts are not dependent on a JavaScript polyfill—which means if the JavaScript fails, users are still eligible for the web fonts.
 * Does not require modification of the fonts (through subsetting or otherwise).
 Very license friendly.

 #### Cons